Bad Diets Are Responsible For More Deaths Than Smoking, Global Study Finds

 And at a time when 800 million people around the globe don't get enough to eat, and 1.9 billion people weigh too much, it's important to remember that hunger and obesity are both forms of malnutrition.
 And the costs are staggering.
 Consider a recent report from the Center for Strategic and International Studies, which notes: "Worldwide, malnutrition costs $3.5 trillion annually, with overweight- and obesity-related noncommunicable diseases, such as cardiovascular disease and type 2 diabetes, adding $2 trillion."

 Globally, these findings may serve as a reminder that when it comes to ending hunger and improving health, people don't just need food.
 They need nourishment.
-If you fill up on a diet of packaged snacks made from refined-carbohydrates and sugary sodas, you may get the calories you need.
-But those calories will put you on a path toward disease.
+If you fill up on a diet of packaged snacks made from refined-carbohydrates and sugary sodas, you may get the calories you need, but those calories will put you on a path toward disease.

-So, what would happen if everyone around the globe began to eat a healthy diet, filling three-fourths of their plates with fruits, vegetables and whole grains?
+What would happen if everyone around the globe began to eat a healthy diet, filling three-fourths of their plates with fruits, vegetables and whole grains?
 We'd run out.
 Yep, that's right.
 A recent study published in the journal PLOS One by researchers at the University of Guelph found that there would not be enough fruit and vegetables to go around.

 "We simply can't all adopt a healthy diet under the current global agriculture system," says study co-author Evan Fraser, director of the Arrell Food Institute at the University of Guelph.
 Fraser says we produce too much fat, too much sugar and too many starchy products.
 So, food companies and farmers play a role, too.
-"At a global level, we have a mismatch between what we should be eating, and what we're producing," Fraser told me.
+"At a global level, we have a mismatch between what we should be eating, and what we're producing," Fraser says.

 Perhaps that's why the authors of the new Lancet study say their findings point to the need for coordinated, global efforts.
 Improving diets won't be easy: A range of initiatives may be needed, including nutrition education and increased access to healthy foods, as well as rethinking agricultural production.